 Setting Description Enable Test Signal based on transmitting TST PDU can be enabled/disabled.
 DEI The DEI to be inserted as PCP bits in TAG (if any).
-Priority Priority The priority to be inserted as PCP bits in TAG (if any).
-Peer MEP The TST frame destination MAC will be taken from the 'Unicast Peer MAC' configuration of this peer.
-Rate The TST frame transmission bit rate - in Kilo bits pr. second.
+Priority The priority to be inserted as PCP bits in TAG (if any).
+Peer MEP The TST frame destination MAC will be taken from the 'Unicast Peer MAC' I CCI IVILI configuration of this peer.
+The TST frame transmission bit rate - in Kilo bits pr. second.
 Limit in 10 Gbps.
-This is the bit rate of a standard frame without any encapsulation.
+This Rate is the bit rate of a standard frame without any encapsulation.
 If 1 Mbps rate is selected in a EVC MEP, the added tag will give a higher bitrate on the wire.
-Size The TST frame size.
+The TST frame size.
 This is entered as the wanted size (in bytes) of a un-tagged frame containing TST OAM PDU - including CRC (four bytes).
-Example when 'Size' = 64=> Un-tagged frame size = DMAC(6) + SMAC(6) + TYPE(2) + TST PDU LENGTH(46) + CRC(4) = 64 bytes The transmitted frame will be four bytes longer for each tag added - 8 bytes in case of a tunnel EVC.
+Example when 'Size' = 64=> Un-tagged frame size = DMAC(6) + SMAC(6) + Size TYPE(2) + TST PDU LENGTH(46) + CRC(4) = 64 bytes The transmitted frame will be four bytes longer for each tag added - 8 bytes in case of a tunnel EVC.
+There are two frame MAX sizes to consider.